 Like many mood disorders, anxiety can make life extremely difficult.
 It can impact not only how we think, but also how we communicate and engage with the world around us.
 Over the long-term, the physiological impact of unmanaged anxiety can contribute to serious health problems.

 Based on feedback that we’ve received from users, anxiety is the #1 condition that they are looking to help manage with CBD oil.
-More clinical research is needed to fully understand the potential benefits of hemp-derived CBD oil in reducing anxiety.
-But we regularly hear success stories from those who are using CBD oil products to manage anxiety in their daily life.
+More clinical research is needed to fully understand the potential benefits of CBD in reducing anxiety.
+But we regularly hear success stories from those who are using CBD products to manage anxiety in their daily life.